rocky-linux/documentation/docs/books/web_services/043-database-servers-replication.md

 ### Workshop secondary server using MariaDB

-For this workshop, you will need two servers with MariaDB services installed, configured and secured as described in the previous chapters.
+For this workshop, you will need two servers with MariaDB services installed, configured, and secured, as described in the previous chapters.

-You will configure replication on the secondary server, then create a new database, insert data into it and check that the data is accessible on the secondary server.
+You will configure replication on the secondary server, create a new database, insert data into it, and check that it is accessible on the secondary server.

 Our two servers have the following IP addresses: